kaist-avelab/K-Lane/readme.md

 @InProceedings{paek2022klane,
-  title     = {K-Lane: Lidar Lane Dataset and Benchmark for Urban Roads and Highways}, author    = {Paek, Dong-Hee and Kong, Seung-Hyun and Wijaya, Kevin Tirta}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops}, month     = {June}, year      = {2022}
+  title     = {K-Lane: Lidar Lane Dataset and Benchmark for Urban Roads and Highways}, author    = {Paek, Dong-Hee and Kong, Seung-Hyun and Wijaya, Kevin Tirta}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshop on Autonomous Driving (WAD)}, month     = {June}, year      = {2022}
 }